Introduction:

 Canyon West located at the far western end of the Grand Canyon, located 50

-miles north east away from hwy 93, Chevron, AZ.
+miles north east away from highway 93, Chevron, AZ.

 location as also other tourist activities like rafting, ziplining, aerial tours